aronruzsa/js-mentoring/README.md

 # js-mentoring

-This is how to run tests:
+How to run tests:
   ```sh
   npm test
   ```
-This is how to run tests with report:
+How to run tests with report:
   ```sh
   npm run test-report
   ```